 Letting Go Is Hard to Do

-I must admit that it’s difficult to part with my son’s adorable baby items.
-As I prepare a bag for donation I struggle to place the tiny sleepers and onesies inside of it.
-All of those memories of morning grins and smiles are so vivid in my mind.
+Letting go of childhood toys, clothes, and memorabilia isn’t easy.
+As I prepare a bag for donation, I struggle to place the tiny sleepers and onesies inside of it.
+All those memories of morning grins and smiles are so vivid in my mind.

-As I say goodbye to all of this baby stuff I am also saying goodbye to my son’s infancy and moving on to the toddler phase of his life.
-The process is more emotional than I thought it would be.
+As I say goodbye to all this baby stuff, I am also saying goodbye to my son’s infancy and moving on to the toddler phase of his life.
+The process is more emotional than I thought it would be, because I’m emotionally attached to this baby stuff.

 It is a reminder that this time passes quickly and that I should enjoy each moment to the best of my abilities.